Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion

-\method\ performs zero-shot text to speech, which can synthesize speech based on a given text and a speaker prompt.
-It does so by predicting the continuous VAE latents $\boldsymbol{x}$ with the per-token diffusion head.
-Our approach utilizes semantic tokens $\boldsymbol{w}$ as an auxiliary representation that provides contextual information and determines the stopping condition.
-We provide two variants for \method: \begin{itemize} \item Semantic to Acoustic (S2A) - predicts acoustic features based on semantic tokens, and relies on an external text-to-semantic model to produce the semantic tokens (Figure~\ref{fig:semantic_to_acoustic}). \item Text to Acoustic (T2A) - predicts acoustic features and semantic features directly from text, relying on the stopping condition of the semantic tokens (Figure~\ref{fig:text_to_acoustic}). \end{itemize}
+\method~is an end-to-end zero-shot \ac{TTS} model, that given text and a speaker prompt autoregressively predicting continuous VAE latents $\boldsymbol{x}$ using per-token latent diffusion.
+Our method utilizes semantic tokens $\boldsymbol{w}$ as an auxiliary representation that provides contextual information and determines the stopping condition.
+We project both the semantic and acoustic representations into a shared space, and sum them to obtain a fused representation.
+We adopt the delay pattern suggested by \cite{Musicgen}, such that each acoustic token $x_i$ is predicted based on the semantic token $w_i$, for which we define $r_i=f(w_i, x_{i-1})$.